YanikKumar93/IP-Project-/Source_Code .md

     print("4.
 View full table ")
-    print("****** Please enter the number of the choice of your wish ******\n") command_1 = int(input("Please enter your choice : ")) if command_1 != int:
+    print("****** Please enter the number of the choice of your wish ******\n") command_1 = int(input("Please enter your choice : ")) if command_1 not in [1,2,3,4]:
         print("Please enter a valid Choice")
     else:
         continue
     if command_1==1:
         print("What do you want to see from the table :"
               "1.
-Details of a particular college"
+Details of a particular College"
               "2.
-Details of a Group of columns") print("****** Please enter the number of the choice of your wish ******") command_2 = int(input("Please enter your choice ")) if command_2 != int:
+Details of a Group of Columns") print("****** Please enter the number of the choice of your wish ******") command_2 = int(input("Please enter your choice ")) if command_2 not in [1,2]:
-            print("Please enter a valid Choice")
+            print("Please enter a Valid Choice")
         else:
             continue
         if command_2 == 1 :